srevinsaju/guiscrcpy/README.md

 Share your ideas, issues with me on github and email [srevin03@gmail.com](srevin03@gmail.com)!!

 ##Changelog

+###Build 1.9.4
+23062018 1615 GMT+300
+* Dumped terminal QTextEdit for multiprocessing to prevent QThread hang.
+* Restructured StartScrcpy Class as two threads.
 ###Build 1.9.3
-23062019 1948 GMT+3
+22062019 1948 GMT+3
 * Fixed GUI hang (issue reported by @rom1v)
-(code has been restructured. the old code is placed in `/backup/` folder as `main 1.9.2.py`
+(code has been restructured. the old code is placed in `/backup/` folder as `main 1.9.2.py`.
+But however, terminal ui QTextEdit is not functional.

 ###Build 1.9.2
 21062019 2000 GMT+3
 * Added GUIScrcpy icon